awsdocs/amazon-elasticache-docs/doc_source/redis/cluster-create-determine-requirements.md

 ## Redis Cluster Configuration<a name="redis-cluster-configuration"></a>

 ElastiCache for Redis clusters are comprised of from 0 to 90 shards \(also called node groups\)\.
 The data in a Redis cluster is partitioned across the shards in the cluster\.
 Your application connects with a Redis cluster using a network address called an Endpoint\.
 The nodes in a Redis shard fulfill one of two roles: one read/write primary and all other nodes read\-only secondaries \(also called read replicas\)\.
-In addition to the node endpoints, the Redis cluster itself has an endpoint called the *Configuration Endpoint* which your application can use to read from or write to the cluster, leaving the determination of which node to read from or write to up to ElastiCache for Redis\.
+In addition to the node endpoints, the Redis cluster itself has an endpoint called the *configuration endpoint*\.
+Your application can use this endpoint to read from or write to the cluster, leaving the determination of which node to read from or write to up to ElastiCache for Redis\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCacheClusters-Redis-ClustersRGs.png)